| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 Human Mortality Database https://www.mortality.org

 Produces a bivariate bagplot.
-A bagplot is analagous to a univariate boxplot, except it is in two dimensions.
+A bagplot is analogous to a univariate boxplot, except it is in two dimensions.
 Like a boxplot, it shows the median, a region containing 50% of the observations, a region showing the remaining observations other than outliers, and any outliers.

-gg_bagplot(data, var1, var2, color = "#00659e", scatterplot = FALSE, ...)
+gg_bagplot(data, var1, var2, color = "#00659e", show_points = FALSE, ...)gg_bagplot(data, var1, var2, color = "#00659e", show_points = FALSE, ...)

 data |